-In the applications of the provisions of Fundamental Rights for the Indian Citizens, the term ‘State’ has been used in a wide concept.
+In the applications of the provisions of Fundamental Rights for Indian Citizens, the term ‘State’ has been used in a wide concept.
 To provide clarity to the term, Article 12 of the Indian Constitution defines it.
-This article will briefly mention the significance of Article 12 and latest developments regarding the same, that will be important for the Indian Polity syllabus (GS-II) of the IAS Exam.
+This article will briefly mention the significance of Article 12 and the latest developments regarding the same, which will be important for the Indian Polity syllabus (GS-II) of the IAS Exam.

 Part III of the Indian Constitution & Article 12